-The Chapel continues to hold live, online worship services on Sunday mornings at 11:00 a.m.; all in-pesron worship services have been canceled until further notice.
-For Sunday morning services, find links to the livestream, bulletin, and hymns on our YouTube channel.
-We are also posting recordings of Choral Evensong and Choral Vespers services; find links to those services, with commentary, on our homepage.
+The Chapel continues to hold live, online worship services on Sunday mornings at 11:00 a.m.; all in-person worship services have been canceled until further notice.
+For Sunday morning services, find links to the livestream, worship guide, and hymns on our YouTube channel.

 Time and Location